Updated: Jul 5

 Often people use search engines in need of information, shopping for specific products, researching places nearby, looking for entertainment, you name it.

-The goal of SEO is to optimize your website so that it appears higher in organic search result pages.
-This means that you want to make sure that your content is relevant and informative enough for people to want to click on your site in search results and see what you have to offer.
+SEO aims to optimize your website so that it appears higher in organic search result pages.
+This means that you want to ensure that your content is relevant and informative enough for people to want to click on your site in search results and see what you offer.

 And if you're a business, you have to ensure that in order to generate more traffic & leads, you tailor your website so that its easy to navigate across & delivers a great UX.